 In a small bowl, stir together sour cream, ½ tsp lime zest, a squeeze of lime juice, and wasabi paste (to taste— start with a pinch and add more from there).
 Season with salt and pepper.
 TIP: Give the crema a taste and adjust with more lime zest, lime juice, or wasabi paste as needed.

 Heat a large drizzle of oil in a large pan over medium-high heat.
 Pat salmon dry with a paper towel and season all over with salt and pepper.
 Add to pan skin-side down.
 Cook until skin is crisp and flesh is almost cooked, 5-7 minutes.
 Flip and cook on other side to desired doneness, 1-2 minutes more.
 Remove from pan and set aside.

 Pierce green bean bag with a fork and place on a microwave-safe plate.
 Microwave on high for 3-4 minutes (or until beans are tender).
 Carefully remove beans from bag and transfer to a large bowl along with a drizzle of oil.
 Toss to coat beans, then add sesame seeds and toss again.
 Season with salt and pepper.

-Fluff rice with a fork, then stir in 1 TBSP butter and scallion whites.
+Fluff rice with a fork, then stir in 1 TBSP butter.
 Season with salt and pepper.
 Divide rice and green beans between plates.
 Arrange salmon on top of rice, then dollop with crema.
-Sprinkle with scallion greens.
 Serve with any remaining lime wedges on the side.